joealden/corum-client/README.md

 ---

+**If you are not viewing this file on github, for the best experience (So that all links work etc.), visit this file online at [https://github.com/joealden/corum](https://github.com/joealden/corum)**

 For my Computer Science coursework project, I intend to create an **open, democratic & self governing** alternative to the forum site [Reddit](https://www.reddit.com/) called **Corum**.

 ## Table of Contents